-- EPA install vapor mitigation systems in homes and businesses to reduce levels of PCE and TCE in indoor air due to vapor intrusion that could harm people's health.
-EPA establish plans for operation and maintenance of the systems and monitoring to ensure continued performance until the source is remediated and indoor air concentrations are below levels of concern. - 2) EPA again offer concurrent air sampling to untested homes and businesses above and near the groundwater plume where the potential exists for people to be exposed to PCE and TCE.
-Per EPA and ATSDR guidance, concurrent samples of indoor air, ambient air, and subsurface air (subslab or crawlspace) should be collected. - 3) EPA conduct wintertime testing at properties that were previously only sampled in the summer.
+- EPA install vapor mitigation systems in homes and businesses where vapor intrusion could harm people's health, in order to reduce levels of PCE and TCE in indoor air.
+EPA establish plans for operation and maintenance of the systems and monitoring to ensure continued performance until the source is remediated and indoor air concentrations are below levels of concern. - 2) EPA again offer air sampling to untested homes and businesses that are above or near the groundwater plume, where the potential exists for people to be exposed to PCE and TCE.
+Per EPA and ATSDR guidance, concurrent samples of indoor air, ambient air, and subsurface air (sub-slab or crawlspace) should be collected. - 3) EPA conduct wintertime testing at properties that were previously only sampled in the summer.
 EPA retest buildings where findings were inconclusive due to high detection limits or other reasons. - 4) EPA develop a long-term monitoring plan to check for vapor intrusion in properties that have high levels of solvents in soil vapor and future potential for vapors to migrate indoors.
 The plan should account for the plume's possible movement and changing shape over time.
 EPA consider installing preemptive mitigation systems in buildings with high risk of vapor intrusion in the future.

-- 5) In the case of residences where a health risks was identified but VOCs were not definitively linked to underground contamination, EPA offer follow-up testing after all solvents are removed to determine whether indoor exposures have been eliminated.
-Note that some of these properties were described by EPA as having "possible" current and "potential" for future vapor intrusion. - 6) MWU continue routine testing and ensure that actions are taken if solvent levels in treated drinking water exceed regulatory standards.
-It is recommended that MWU share testing results in its routine customer water quality reports so the public is aware of the situation and the measures that MWU is taking to protect their health. - 7) EPA work with IDEM and ISDH to determine whether any of the private residential water wells in Martinsville potentially impacted by the PCE plume are currently being used.
-For affected wells, residents should be advised of the potential health impacts and told to only drink treated municipal water, which is available within the affected areas of Martinsville.
+EPA prioritize air sampling and mitigation at properties where TCE risks may be elevated, due to potential health effects even at relatively low concentrations and short duration of exposure, i.e. developmental health effects associated with a 3-week TCE exposure. - 5) In the case of residences where health risks were identified but VOCs were not definitively linked to underground contamination, EPA offer follow-up testing after the homeowner has removed all solvents to determine whether indoor exposures have been eliminated.
+Note that some of these properties were described by EPA as having "possible" current and "potential" for future vapor intrusion. - 6) MPWD continue routine testing and ensure that actions are taken if solvent levels in treated drinking water begin to increase.
+MPWD continue to share testing results in its routine customer water quality reports so the public is aware of the situation and the measures that MPWD is taking to protect their health. - 7) EPA work with IDEM, ISDH, and MCHD to determine whether any of the private residential water wells in Martinsville potentially impacted by the PCE plume are currently being used.
+For affected wells, residents should be advised of the potential health impacts and told to only drink treated municipal water.
+City water is available within the affected areas of Martinsville and residents should request service if they are not already receiving it.